Why is $250,000 Whole Life Insurance so Popular?

 Assurity has some of the strongest customization options in the life insurance market.
 Between their return of premium riders, disability income, and living benefits, you can shape the policy to cover your family’s needs without paying for extra fluff.

-You also have a few different types of whole life to choose from.
+You also have several different types of whole life insurance to choose from.
 You can choose from regular whole life insurance, accelerated underwriting (aka no exam), or single premium.

 Assurity’s whole life policy pays dividends, a share of the company’s profits that year.
-You have a few choices of what you want to do with the dividend.
+You have several options for what to do with the dividend.
 You can:

 Foresters

 Foresters has several policies to meet the varying needs of different people.
-They have a final expense (aka burial insurance), children’s whole life, and standard whole life insurance with cash value.
+They offer a final expense (also known as burial insurance), children’s whole life insurance, and standard whole life insurance with cash value.

 Depending on the type of whole life contract, you can choose from a bunch of different riders to customize it.
 Many of their available riders are included with the policy.